 - Because of what Christ accomplished on the Cross, we now possess the Authority we need to overtake and defeat any foe that we come up against;

-- Everything we will be called upon to overcome is all part of God’s way of preparing us for our Destiny, which is ruling and reigning with Christ when He comes to set up His Kingdom;
+- Everything we will be called upon to overcome is all part of God’s way of preparing us for our Destiny of ruling and reigning with Christ when He comes to set up His Kingdom;

 - As we take the Light of the Gospel into the sin-darkened territories presently held by Satan, we will be bringing liberation to those who are still being held captive there; and,

 - To prevent us from completing our missions, Satan will do everything in his power to stop us.

 In light of this last point, before we can graduate and move on, there is one last exercise for us to complete—one providing us with an understanding of the basic principles of Strategic Warfare and the Offensive Weapons needed to ensure our success on the battlefield.

 As we learned in our last exercise, we have been outfitted with a top-notch arsenal of defensive weapons known as the Armor of God.
 These—the Belt of Truth, the Breastplate of Righteousness, the Shoes of Peace, the Shield of Faith, the Helmet of Salvation, and the Sword of the Spirit—when worn faithfully and used as directed, will provide us with the defensive covering we need whenever we come under attack by the devil.
 However, there is more to Spiritual Warfare than merely protecting ourselves while we maintain our current positions.
 To the contrary, we have been charged by Christ to launch out into the world and be sown as seed among the nations, in order to free Satan’s spiritual captives and bring the Kingdom of Christ to the earth.
 For, it was Christ who boldly proclaimed…